Talk a walk through our evolution to get a taste of how change happens.

 2022

 Begin video interviews and resident testimonials about the need for a food co-op.
-Used the footage and interview transcripts to being an engagement series around the community.
+Used the footage and interview transcripts to being an engagement series within the community.

 2023

 We are awarded BUILDHealth 4.0 funding, refreshing energy and focus around our movement.
 We officially become the Central Kinsman Wellness Collective.
-We re-organize our leadership structure to our current committee driven model, better allowing for resident leadership.
+We re-organize our leadership structure to our current committee driven model, better stwearding resident leadership.

 2024

-Central Kinsman residents worked together to select a consultant and choose a new look for CKWC.
-We formally launch the new brand at Fresh Fest Cleveland in September.
-CKWC identifies Farm Stop, a cross between a small grocery store and a farmer’s market, as the specific business model we want to pursue.
+Central Kinsman residents worked together to select a consultant and branded CKWC with a new look.
+In September, We formally launched the new brand during Fresh Fest Cleveland.
+CKWC identifies Farm Stop, a cross between a small grocery store and a farmer’s market, as the business model we want to pursue.

 2025